 What is Their Significance?

 Basically, you can think of a BML as the Canary in the coalmine of the knee.
 Many patients will get these as their cartilage or meniscus first goes bad, but then the bone and the remaining tissues react and get thicker and stronger, so they go away (as does the pain).
 Chronic knee Bone Marrow Lesions are a bad sign, as it means the knee’s ability to compensate for the bad cartilage or a torn meniscus is sub-par.
 I bring this increasingly important lesion up, as it’s the single most consistent MRI finding that we have seen change with the Regenexx-C procedure.
-Basically, we’ve seen many of them go away after treatment Case in point is this young elderly gentleman’s knee above.
+Basically, we’ve seen many of them go away after treatment Case in point is this gentleman’s knee above.
 Look at the before pictures above, where the dark bone in the white dashed circle is lighting up like a Christmas tree (the Bone Marrow Lesion).
 Now look at the after treatment images below, where the BLM is dramatically less.
 In addition, the size of the cartilage lesion above that bone has also diminished.

 The upshot?
 Bone marrow lesions are bad news and according to many research studies a much bigger deal in terms of knee pain and overall knee health than meniscus tears or the severity of the arthritis.
 This is because they show a knee that’s literally falling apart and unable to fix itself.
 A healthy knee reacts to forces by making itself stronger, so lacks knee Bone Marrow Lesions.